 4. DIY data extraction tools

 If you don’t have the budget for building an in-house crawling setup or outsourcing your data extraction process to a vendor, you are left with DIY tools.
 These tools are easy to learn and often provide a point and click interface to make data extraction simpler than you could ever imagine.
-These tools are an ideal choice if you are just starting out with no budgets for data acquisition.
+These tools are an ideal choice if you are just starting with no budgets for data acquisition.
 DIY web scraping tools are usually priced very low and some are even free to use.

 The only good side is that it doesn’t take much technical expertise to configure and use such tools, which might be right for you if you aren’t a technical person.
 Since the solution is readymade, you will also save the costs associated with building your own infrastructure for scraping.
 With the downsides apart, DIY tools can cater to simple and small scale data requirements.